pstorch/bahnhoefe.gpx/README.md

 - `mvn release:prepare`
 - `mvn release:perform -Darguments=-DaltDeploymentRepository=local::default::file:///tmp/maven`

+## Working Directory

+The API uses `/var/rsapi` as working directory.
+This can be changed in the `config.yml` or via Docker volume, see below.

+The following subdirectories are being used:

+- `photos`
+  - `<countryCode>`: photos for the country identified by the country code
+- `inbox`: all uploads are collected here
+  - `toprocess`: uploaded photos are sent to VsionAI for image processing
+  - `processed`: processed photos from VsionAI
+  - `done`: imported (unprocessed) photos
+  - `<countryCode>/import`: old import directories for batch imports

 ## Docker
 This project can be run as a Docker container.
 The docker image is automatically built via the above maven build command.